 Monster Train 2: Everything You Need to Know: What’s New, What’s Different, and Why Fans Are Hyped

-Honestly, when Monster Train first dropped back in 2020, nobody expected it to become one of the best roguelike deck-builders of its time.
-It blended the strategic layering of Slay the Spire with a vertical battlefield system that felt fresh and chaotic in all the right ways.
-Now, Monster Train 2 is on the horizon, and you can feel the excitement building in the community.
+Let’s be real, nobody would’ve thought that Monster Train would release in 2020 and end up being one of the best roguelike deck-builders around.
+It married Slay the Spire’s strategic layering with a vertical battlefield system that felt novel and chaotic in all the best ways.
+Monster Train 2 is nearly here and you can already feel the hype in the community.

 Monster Train 2 Release Date, Platforms & Availability